MSU-Libraries/sandhill/instance/metadata_configs/README.md

         }
     ]
 ```
 * `value`: This is the value in the current context to be compared to allowed values.
-This string is rendered through jinja before comparison.
+This string is rendered through Jinja before comparison.
 * `allowed`: List of acceptable values, these values are compared with the provided `value` to determine a match.
 Matches must be exact.

 ### Restriction Conditions